Should the RTA's Metra, Pace and CTA Branches Merge Together?

-An article I happened to stumble upon recently alluded to a big problem in Chicago and the surrounding region's transit infrastructure; namely that it is split into three parts.
+An article I happened to stumble upon recently alluded to a significant problem in Chicago and the surrounding region's transit infrastructure; namely that it is split into three parts.
 It's one of those problems of our infrastructure that everyone seems to know, and yet is rarely discussed.

 Metra 213 at Blue Island, IL.
 Photographer: Frank Novak, 1986.
 FRRandP photo collection.

 The CTA handles electric rail (i.e. the "L" train) and bus service within the City and its inner ring suburbs.
 It is the oldest part of the RTA, both as an agency and the infrastructure itself, as Pace became an arm in 1983 and Metra followed the following year.

 Compare this to Utah's Transit Authority, which handles the commuter rail (FrontRunner), light rail and bus systems for the area between Brigham City and Provo known as the Wasatch Valley.
 One system, and each service transfers seamlessly with each other.
 One can use one single card to pay fares for each mode of transit.
 Isn't it sad that Salt Lake City, a region 1/5 the size of Chicago has an arguably better, and more modern, transportation system?

-This is not a new problem, as a 2014 study recommends merging the systems together, but the article I alluded to actually speaks to how these systems became disconnected much earlier, as in before the turn of the 20th century.
+As stated, this is not a new problem, as a 2014 study recommends merging the systems together, but the article I alluded to actually speaks to how these systems became disconnected much earlier, as in before the turn of the 20th century.
 A single system could not only improve service, but also reduce three boards of directors to a single one.
 Of course, it would be more difficult for a former CEO to join such a board and have undue influence as a result, but I digress.
-It would also mean less power for its members and less opportunities for corruption, but when has that ever been a priority for state government?
+It would also mean less power for its members and less opportunities for corruption, both real and the perception of corruption.
 One bureaucracy is bad enough, let alone three.

 It is helpful to consider exactly how this situation, where three agencies to serve the area came to be, and that's where Sandy Johnston, an urban planner and urbanist, discusses how class shaped the views of the different transportation options of the day in the above article.
 According to him, "the Illinois Central trains were seen as being for the rich as far back as the 1880s.", which is the predecessor to Metra's Electric Line.
 In those days, the Metra Electric acted more as a rapid transit line than what it is today - commuter rail.
 For an idea of just how problematic this arrangement is, the Electric Line actually has the most frequent service outside of rush hour of any of Metra's lines, and it still pales in comparison to the level of service enjoyed by commuters 100 years ago.

 This changed during the White Flight of the 1950's and 60's, as the wealthy typically moved south and west from the city, and argued for service that served their interests, while those who remained in the city were served by the new Chicago Transit Authority, who took control of most of the city lines.

 Thus, the system had always had a dynamic between the City and the suburbs, who had differing interests, and in the case of the latter, actively trying to avoid the former.
 The RTA commuter rail system cut service and raised fares in the 1970's and 1980's, at which time, it adopted the schedules that are typical of the system today, as it was renamed "Metra" in 1984.
-These schedules often did not factor in buses that could have connected to the stations, furthering the dynamic, real or otherwise, that still exists today that "Metra is for white people".
+These schedules often did not factor in buses that could have connected to the stations, furthering the idea, real or otherwise, that still exists today that "Metra is for white people".
 The Transport Politic states in this article that funding for Metra per passenger is greater than for the CTA, and additionally that a merger of the three systems would benefit everyone.